Bubbles (chimpanzee): Late 1980s

 Bubbles was kept at the Jackson family's Encino home until 1988, when he was moved to Jackson's new home, Neverland Ranch, in Santa Barbara County, California.
-Bubbles slept in a crib in Jackson's bedroom, ate candy in the Neverland movie theater, was fed at the dining table, wore a diaper, and used Jackson's toilet.
+Bubbles slept in a crib in Jackson's bedroom, ate candy in the Neverland film theater, was fed at the dining table, wore a diaper, and used Jackson's toilet.
 At Jackson's 2005 trial, Jackson said that his chimpanzees helped with housekeeping chores: "They run around, help me clean the room.
 They help me dust, clean the window."
 Jackson's housekeepers testified that they disapproved of the chimpanzee behavior.
 One said she had to clean feces hurled at the bedroom wall, and another described a chimpanzee tearing off his diaper before crawling into Jackson's bed.

 Michael Jackson had Bubbles accompany him throughout the late 1980s.

 During the late 1980s, Jackson took Bubbles on outings and would often talk to him.
 According to reports, he showed him how to moonwalk.
 Bubbles had an agent and was rumored to have his own bodyguard.
 He sat in for the recording of Jackson's album Bad (1987)—Jackson insisted that Bubbles and Jackson's pet snake attend as spectators—and accompanied Jackson for the filming of the "Bad" music video.
 Bubbles made a cameo in the video for "Liberian Girl".

 When the Bad world tour began in September 1987, Bubbles and Jackson shared a two-bedroom hotel suite in Tokyo.
 Bubbles and Jackson made a social visit to the Mayor of Osaka, Yasushi Oshima; there, Bubbles drank Japanese green tea while seated quietly next to Jackson.
 Oshima said that he and his fellow officials were "surprised to see the chimpanzee, but we understand he is [Michael's] good friend ...
 This is the first time an animal ever entered City Hall."
-Though allowed to travel to Japan, Bubbles was unable to enter Britain and Sweden due to strict quarantine laws.
+Though allowed to travel to Japan, Bubbles was unable to enter the United Kingdom and Sweden due to strict quarantine laws.
 Jackson also brought Bubbles for tea at Elizabeth Taylor's house.
 Taylor did not mind that Jackson had brought a chimpanzee.
 At a party to celebrate and promote Bad, Bubbles reportedly "worked the room" and was "the life of the party".